felixlopz/hubrise-test-task/content/developers/en/quick-start.md

 The `Callback: Get Events` request in Postman is an example of how you can do that.
 Simply create a new order, as usual, and play this request right after to obtain the order's details.

 After you process the event, you should delete it so that it will not appear in the next `GET /events` request.
-Unlike active callbacks events need to be manually deleted after being processed with a passive callback.
+Unlike active callbacks, events need to be manually deleted after being processed with a passive callback.

 ## Next Steps